 Designed with the goal of providing a space where the whole Brooks community could gather share and express themselves, the building invites creativity across disciplines and elevates the arts within our curriculum.

 Our hope is that this arts facility will spur interests, enthusiasm and passion in the visual arts and music and theater for all students for generations to come.

 Head of School John Packard

-Musicians and performers will sing the praises of this portion of the building.
-It includes ensemble and individual rehearsal spaces for music: two large ensemble spaces, two medium-sized ensemble spaces, a choir section and four music practice rooms as well as a recording studio.
+Musicians and performers sing the praises of this portion of the building.
+It includes ensemble and individual rehearsal spaces for music: two large ensemble spaces, two medium-sized ensemble spaces, a choir section and four music practice rooms, as well as a recording studio.

 Studios abound in this structure.
 Two 2D studios on the upper level will feature expansive windows looking onto Main Street, with additional views over a new campus quad providing northern light for the space.
 There are three studios on the lower level: one each for ceramics, 3D, and photography.
 The ceramics and 3D studios open onto an exterior Arts Terrace and the new campus quad.
 The photography studio includes space for setting up and taking photos, plus a darkroom with 10 enlargers and a full trough sink.

 The visual arts space also includes a digital media lab.
 This collaborative area will host work on graphic arts, digital imagery, and MIDI audio equipment.